algorandfoundation/xGov/Council/xgov_council-11.md

 author: Patrick Bennett (@pbennett)
 email: patrick@txnlab.dev
 address: patrick.algo
-status: Draft
+status: Final
 ---

 ## Introduction

 I've been involved in the Algorand ecosystem since late 2019 and actively building since 2020.
-I created the smart contracts for NFDs and Reti, as well as all the backend services and infrastructure for TxnLab projects.
+I created the smart contracts for NFDs, the contracts and node daemon for Reti open-pooling, the Haydrops contracts, as well as all the backend services, public APIs and infrastructure for TxnLab projects.

 With extensive knowledge of the chain, I aim to ensure that any proposals meet the appropriate criteria for the betterment of the network and its ecosystem.